 1. Make it short.

 A sales pitch isn't a conventional presentation.
-You're not going to have powerpoint slides.
+You're not going to have PowerPoint slides.
 You're not going to have complimentary pastries on a boardroom table.
-And, most of all, you're not going have your audience's time and patience for long — at least not until they're sold on your pitch.
+And, most of all, you're not going to have your audience's time and patience for long — at least not until they're sold on your pitch.

 2. Make it clear.